-- Trial team will complete an SAE report form for all reportable SAEs. - GP practice/trial team/RCGP will provide additional, missing or follow up information in a timely fashion.
+Trial team will complete an SAE report form for all reportable SAEs.

+- GP practice/trial team/RCGP will provide additional, missing or follow up information in a timely fashion. - If necessary the participant may be contacted to provide additional, missing or follow up information as required.